 An ARAP is developed for each student registered with the Disability Service.
 It sets out the reasonable educational adjustments that the student requires complete their academic work while managing the symptoms of their disability or health condition.

 The ARAP is considered to be a legal agreement between the student and the University, stating what adjustments the University will implement for the student during each teaching session.
 The ARAP is developed based on current supporting evidence provided by the student as well as their own report of symptoms and impacts.
 The ARAP, once developed, is then implemented by various departments including the School, the Assessment and Graduation Unit, Library and Campus Safety and Security.

 Some examples of reasonable adjustments that can made to assist students are:

 - Additional time to complete exams and / or multiple choice exams

 - Provision of audio recorded lectures or permission to audio record lectures

 - Class handouts / lecture presentations provided online prior to the scheduled class

-For further information about developing an AIP please contact the Student Disability Service.
+For further information about developing an ARAP please contact the Student Disability Service.